calmoo/levine_kindle/README.md

 The easiest way to run a python script with CRON is to specify the python binary within the venv directory, as cron uses a shell different to bash and cannot activate the virtual environment.
-You will also need to add your $PATH to cron, as it does not use the default user's PATH - the pandoc binary won't be found otherwise.
+You will also need to add your `$PATH` to cron, as it does not use the default user's`$PATH` - the pandoc binary won't be found otherwise.

 Edit cron:
 ```
 crontab -e
 ```
 Add these lines:
 ```
-PATH=<output from $PATH here>
+PATH=<output from echo $PATH here>
 */15 15-20 * * 1-5 /path/to/repo/venv/bin/python /path/to/repo/main.py
 ```
+The cron runs every 15 minutes between 3pm and 8pm (system time), Monday - Friday.

 ## Add config variables